PatMiracle/blog-api/README.md

 ### Todo

-- Create a .env and .env.development.local in the root folder.
+- Create a .env file in the root folder.

 - Create a mongodb collection to store data.
-Optionally creating one for development and one for production.

 ### Run App